 Instead of copying down a list of item mappings “instead of X wear Y” that I could provide here, I suggest just doing a round of people-watching (if you live near somewhere where most people don’t dress super casually all the time), or else browsing some online lookbooks and catalogs of a couple of different brands and seeing how they style the models.
 Think about which outfits seem more mature and try and identify what makes feel that way.
 Heck, if you have a TV show or some media with a casual contemporary setting that you like, you could take notes on that too.

 To help with that, spend like 20 minutes to expand your fashion vocabulary so you have words for all the different types of clothing features you see.
-Do an image search for “types of jackets”, “types of women’s shoes” (or men’s shoes), “types of pants for women” (same), etc. Also when you are shopping online, start paying attention to the item descriptions.
+If you don’t know what it’s called or aren’t aware of distinctions between pieces, it’ll be hard to think about using it in an outfit!
+Do an image search for “types of jackets”, “types of women’s shoes” (or men’s shoes), “types of pants for women” (same), etc to find infographics and articles.
+Also when you are shopping online, start paying attention to the item descriptions.

-I didn’t do a full photo set of changing a single variable against all the other variables for every example, but I hope this is enough of pictures to demonstrate how any of the things discussed above can affect a look.
+I didn’t do a full photo set of changing a single variable against all the other variables for every example because I was trying on a bunch of different stuff just to get a variety of outfits, but I hope this will still demonstrate how any of the things discussed above can affect a look.

 T-shirt and Jeans: Changing pants and shoes